qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_appearance.rst

 Result Caching
 --------------

 Further the result of each selector for a specific set of states is cached as well.
 This is maybe the most massive source of performance tweaks in the system.
 With the first usage, qooxdoo caches for example the result of ``button`` with the states ``hovered`` and ``focused``.
 The result is used for any further request for such an appearance with the identical set of states.
 This caching is by the way the most evident reason why the appearance has no access to the individual widget.
-This would torpedate the caching in some way.
+This would interfere with the caching in some way.

 This last caching also reduces the overhead of ``include`` and ``base`` statements which are quite intensive tasks because of the map merge character with which they have been implemented.